 Positioned at the center of a large garden, as soon as you arrive here it's nice to see among the trees this architecture, free form, pure, simple and schematic (as to appear almost brutalist), and it shows immediately its strong relationship with 'natural environment, essential for the architect, even if it is cmq a report posted "the house will rest in the middle of the grass like an object," as preached rationalism, fortified by the many windows and terrace that make it a true and proper lookout.

 The four facades of the Villa Savoye are not, as they seem, all equal to each other.
 Two of them have the pilots in the wall of wire, while the other two are cantilevered with respect to the uprights, thus realizing the true free facade

-Entering inside you do not realize how long ago the Ville avoye has been created, a current architecture that captures you, with its scents, colors and spaces, everything envelops you and you feel part of the "story".
-Also inside are archetypes of the architect: the bean, the square, the ramp.
+Entering inside you do not notice how long ago the Ville avoye was built, a current architecture that captures you, with its scents, colors and spaces, everything envelops you and you feel you are part of the "history".
+Also inside are archetypes of the architect: the chicciola, the square, the ramp.